Amazon IAM Identity Center Region availability - Amazon IAM Identity Center

 Amazon IAM Identity Center Region availability

-IAM Identity Center is available in several commonly used Amazon Web Services Regions.
-This availability makes it easier for you to configure user access to multiple Amazon Web Services accounts and business applications.
+You can enable IAM Identity Center in most Amazon Web Services Regions and it's available to users globally.
+This global availability makes it easier for you to configure user access to multiple Amazon Web Services accounts and applications.
 When your users sign in to the Amazon Web Services access portal, they can select the Amazon Web Services account to which they have permissions, and then access the Amazon Web Services Management Console.
 For a full list of the Amazon Web Services Regions that IAM Identity Center supports, see IAM Identity Center endpoints and quotas.

 IAM Identity Center Region data

-Amazon Organizations supports only one Amazon Web Services Region at a time.
-To enable IAM Identity Center in a different Region, you must first delete your current IAM Identity Center configuration.
+If you enable an organization instance of IAM Identity Center in the management account of your Amazon organization in one Region and later decide to switch to a different Region, you must first delete your current IAM Identity Center instance.
 Switching to a different Region also changes the URL for the Amazon Web Services access portal, and you must reconfigure all permission sets and assignments.

 Cross-Region calls